dkowsikpai/kknd-cse/README.md

 # kknd cse
-## This is resp provides you the answer to the CSE C Programming Lab Questions.
+## This is resp provides you the answer to the GECT CSE C Programming Lab Questions.
 ### Questions

 #### Cycle I- Decision making, branching and looping